Request quote

 • Electro-deposited black, which meets a 500-hour salt spray test

-• Black zinc, a black trivalent chromate over zinc plating
+• Black zinc, a black trivalent chromate over zinc plating, a RoHS compliant plating known for its durability, corrosion resistance, and suitability for harsh environments

 • Electroless nickel